aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

     ~~~

-4. In `OneBank.MasterBot` project, locate the Startup.cs class and register the `HttpCommunicationClientFactory` created in the previous step
+4. In `OneBank.MasterBot` project, locate the Startup.cs class and register the `HttpCommunicationClientFactory` created in the previous step.
+Resolve namepaces if any.

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\12.txt"`)
     ~~~csharp